tobytwigger/laravel-translate/docs/_docs/configuration/driver-configuration.md

 \Twigger\Translate\Translate::driver('my-configuration')->translate('Text to Translate', 'en', 'fr');
 ```

 If you omit the driver method, ```Translate``` will use the default driver.
-This is also defined in the config file
+This is also defined in the config file.

 ```php
 [